 Eighteen second-year in-service teacher teachers were involved in a one-month teaching practicum (February to March 2023) in the Tabora region in Tanzania.
 The participants studied for a Diploma in Primary Teacher Education (DPTE) under the Institute of Continuing Education (ICE) of the Open University of Tanzania.
 (OUT).
 More information about participants is presented in Table 3,

-Table 3: Participants of the Study.
+Table 3.
+Participants of the Study